 Or take a taxi to El Junco Lagoon; 10 km on a gravel road.
 The trail leads up on steep steps to the slope of a volcano.
 The freshwater lake is popular to spot frigate birds taking a bath.
 Spend at least three nights on San Cristobal.

 Offered Guided Boat Tours

 Leon Dormido for snorkelling and diving; famous for mantas and hammer sharks.
 It takes about an hour to get here by boat.
-On the way back stop at a secluded beach and a second one for relaxing and swimming.
+On the way back the boat stops at a secluded beach and a second one for relaxing and swimming.
 It was like being in the Caribbean with crystal clear turquoise water and a white sandy beach.

 360° - boat trip around the entire island with a short snorkel stop at Leon Dormido.
 The reason for this boat trip is Punta Pitt famous for spotting a colony of blue and red footed boobies.
 Red footed boobies are rare to see - blue are common.

 There is a huge variety of hotels and hostels available in Puerto Baquerizo.
 Some hostels are much better rated than the hotels.
 Check them out before you arrive and make an advanced booking.
 As soon as you get to San Cristobal, enjoy the breathtaking surroundings.
 Have a look at the dive shops and book one of the offered boat trips.
 Hotels and Hostels in Puerto Baquerizo Moreno (Bookmark the link to get the best available prices).